29 October 2024

 In his book, Foster pointed out how some of us balk at doing something till we master it to some degree.
 Correctly, he points out prayer doesn’t quite work like that: It’s not something we master.
 The “prayer warriors” might imagine they’e mastered it, but all they’ve really done is learned how to make themselves sound impressive.

 Nope, nobody masters prayer.
 Y’see, mastery’s about control.
 We become experts and know how to handle the situation.
 But in our relationships with God, he’s in control.
-We don’t get to be.
+And should be!
 So when it comes to prayer, of course we feel out of control: We are.
 That’s totally normal.

 So what do we do?
 Get comfortable with being out of control.
 Get used to the idea God has the situation in hand.
-We don’t have to!
+Relax!

 Those feelings of inferiority and inadequacy?
 Ignore them.
 Shut ’em off.
-Feel like you’re not worthy to approach God?
+Worried you’re not worthy to approach God?
 Ignore those feelings too.
-Don’t confuse your emotions with your spirituality; part of the Spirit’s fruit of gentleness is learning to master these emotions, particularly when they get in the way of worship.
+Don’t confuse your emotions with your spirituality; part of the Spirit’s fruit of gentleness is learning to master our emotions, particularly when they get in the way of worship.
 If they keep you from praying, they’ve gotta go.
 Push them aside as best you can, and pray anyway.

 Practice.
 Lots of practice!
 It makes us more comfortable with our prayer lives.
 Take every opportunity to pray.
 Chat with God about the stuff you’re thinking, the stuff you wanna do, your worries, your dreams, and so forth.
 Talk to God about all the same dumb small talk you do with your friends: Weather, TV shows, football games.
 Seriously.
 God actually doesn’t mind talking about that stuff with us.
 It’s fellowship, and fellowship builds relationship.
 And gets us comfortable with prayer.